 Set aside a little time and get an assembly line going and knock out a bunch of these adorable Christmas gifts all at once.
 Plus. it is a very inexpensive DIY Christmas gift that is sure to bring a smile to everyone.

-You can add a Christmas-themed coffee mug if you choose.
+You can add a Christmas-themed coffee mug too!

 The most important component of the Santa Hot Cocoa Bags are the Clear Cellophane Cone Shaped Treat & Favor Bags